aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Why RAG Security Deserves Its Own Threat Model
+## Why RAG security deserves its own threat model

 RAG has become the default architecture for connecting LLMs to private data.
 Instead of fine-tuning a model (expensive, slow, hard to update), you embed your documents into a vector database and retrieve relevant chunks at query time.
 The LLM gets grounded context, hallucinations drop, and your data stays fresh.
 That is the pitch.
 The reality is more complicated.